My Forking Life

 • Make sure that your steak is at room temperature before adding it to the air fryer.
 This will help it to stay tender and juicy.

-• Preheat your air fryer fully before adding the steak so that it cooks through evenly.
-If your air fryer doesn't have a preheat setting, let it run at 400 degrees Fahrenheit for 5 minutes before placing it in.
+• Preheat your air fryer thoroughly before adding the steak, ensuring it cooks evenly throughout.
+If your air fryer doesn't have a preheat setting, let it run at 400°F for 5 minutes before placing the food inside.

 Watch this video tutorial and see how I make this air-fried steak from start to finish.